"Next mass killer": Club Q suspect's 2021 arrest foretold Colorado Springs bloodbath

 When a Gazette reporter followed up with a call and asked why the case was dropped, Aldrich declined to say anything more because the case had been sealed.

-Such a troubling case — dropped or not — could still have been used to trigger Colorado’s “red flag” law, which allows family members or law enforcement to ask a judge to order a removal of guns for a year from people dangerous to themselves or others, with possible extensions based on subsequent hearings.
+Such a troubling case — dropped or not — could still have been used to trigger Colorado’s “red flag” 2019 law, which went into effect in 2020 and allows family members or law enforcement to ask a judge to order a removal of guns for a year from people dangerous to themselves or others, with possible extensions based on subsequent hearings.

 But an AP review of court records shows neither Aldrich’s grandparents nor mother went to a judge to get such an order.
 And the agency that arrested Aldrich, the El Paso County Sheriff’s Office, didn’t either.